MatinApi/MatinApi/README.md

 ## Default API

-#you can use the defult api by Matin_API_DB_Json function in MAtin Class:
+--you can use the defult api by Matin_API_DB_Json function in MAtin Class:
     Matin::Matin_API_DB_Json('','');
     -1_ the firest prametr is the api request abele that shold by true : Matin::Matin_API_DB_Json(true,'');
     -2_the secound prametr is aboute the cunecction to MysqlDB : Matin::Matin_API_DB_Json(true,$conn);